 By Dr Vera L Barbosa

-There have been cases of care home managers being fined for not following procedures regarding Legionella in care homes.
-In this article, we cover the importance of legionella control and prevention to avoid a fine and keep residents safe.
+There have been cases of care home managers receiving fines for not following procedures regarding Legionella control in care homes.
+In this article, we cover the importance of Legionella control and prevention to avoid a fine and keep residents safe.